psiha/functionoid/README.md

 call through a function pointer in the vtable (e.g. the code in operator() before the invoke call is made, or code in operator= before calls to the manager are made ...)
- - the "back side" or that which stands behind the 'function pointer brick wall' (the actual invoker and the actual manager), which changes with each assignement, which, at the point of change or creation has all the type information it wants.
+ - the "back side" or that which stands behind the 'function pointer brick wall'/ 'type erasure' (the actual invoker and the actual manager), which changes with each assignement, which, at the point of change or creation has all the type information it wants.

 A few more notes: